 Gasparillo mom to be tried for child neglect

-Cadace Dieal, 38, of Caratal Village, was taken into custody after senior magistrate Jo-Ann Connor made the order, telling Dieal the police had made out a case with sufficient evidence for a judge and jury to consider a finding of guilt.
+Candace Dieal, 38, of Caratal Village, was taken into custody after senior magistrate Jo-Anne Connor made the order.
+Connor told the mother that the police had made out a case with sufficient evidence for a judge and jury to consider a finding of guilt.

-The police final witness, PC Adrian Sotio, testified this morning, he having been arrested on Friday on a warrant for failing to attend court as a witness in the inquiry.
-Connor had granted him $2,000 bail and ordered him to attend court this morning, after he explained that he had been injured.
+The police final witness, PC Adrian Sotio, testified on Monday, he having been arrested on Friday on a warrant for failing to attend court as a witness in the inquiry.
+Connor had granted him $2,000 bail and ordered him to attend court on Monday, after he explained he had been injured.

 Connor had been adjudicating in the inquiry into two charges against Dieal, that on December 14, she left the children in the night inside the house and went away.
 The police were called and officers found the children, a boy aged ten and his sister, three, asleep in a room.
 The Child Protection Unit based in Oropouche was notified and officers took the children away.

-The charges stemmed from allegations that Dieal turned up at the Gasparilo Police station, where she was questioned about wilfully neglecting the children.
+The charges stemmed from allegations that Dieal turned up at the Gasparillo Police station, where she was questioned about wilfully neglecting the children.

 Dieal, who is on bail, told the magistrate she did not wish to give evidence or call witnesses.
 She also said she did not have an alibi.